Tao Te Ching

 The First Taoist

-Lao Tzu (also spelled Lao Zi) is the legendary writer of the Tao Te Ching, the old classic about Taoism.
+Lao Tzu (Lao Zi) is the legendary writer of the Tao Te Ching, the old classic about Taoism.
 He is also regarded as the first of the Taoists, both in time and in importance.
 Still, nothing is know for certain about Lao Tzu — not even if he ever lived.

 The Senior Lao TzuBut Taoist tradition makes Lao Tzu the senior to Confucius, to the extent that he would have been born around 600 BC.
 This should be viewed with some skepticism, since it might just have been a way of claiming Lao Tzu's superiority over the other philosopher: In China, as well as in many other cultures, wisdom is regarded as increasing with age.
 Also, old ideas are respected much more than new ones.